SN 2020bqj: a Type Ibn supernova with a long lasting peak plateau: Powering mechanism

 \subsection{MOSFiT}

-We next fitted the multi-band lightcurve of SN\,2020bqj with the Ni+CSM models using \textsc{MOSFiT} \citep{mosfit}.
-The values for $\delta$ and $n$ were adopted as above, and we allowed the progenitor radius and opacity to vary, resulting in a total of 12 free parameters in this model.
-The priors were informed by the \textsc{TigerFit} results, though still allowed to vary over a wide range (e.g., the best fit \textsc{TigerFit} ejecta mass for $s = 0$ was 13~M$_{\odot}$; we set the prior in \textsc{MOSFiT} as $1-30~{\rm M}_{\odot}$).
-We then ran \textsc{MOSFiT} with 120 walkers for 10,000 iterations in the case of $s = 0$ and 25,000 iterations in the case of $s = 2$ (of which the first half are used for burn-in), and checked that the solution converged\footnote{as determined by the criterion Potential Scale Reduction Factor $< 1.2$ at the end of the run.}.
+In the \textsc{MOSFiT} multi-band lightcurve fits of SN\,2020bqj with the Ni+CSM models, the values for $\delta$ and $n$ were adopted as above, and we allowed the progenitor radius and opacity to vary, resulting in a total of 12 free parameters in this model.
+We allowed all priors to vary over a wide range, regardless of the \textsc{TigerFit} results.
+As recommended for problems with a large number of free parameters, we use the dynamic nested sampler option in \textsc{MOSFiT} (implemented via the \textsc{dynesty} package; \citealt{Speagle2020a}).
+In either case, we initialize \textsc{MOSFiT} with 120 walkers, and allow it to run until it reaches the default stopping criterion in \textsc{dynesty} indicating that further sampling will no longer improve the evidence and posterior integrals (which took $\sim 28,000$ iterations in the case of $s=0$ and $\sim 31,000$ iterations for $s=2$).

 The resulting lightcurve fits are shown in Fig.~\ref{fig:mosfit}.
-The prior ranges and best estimates of the fitted parameter values relevant to our discussion are listed in Table~\ref{tab:tigerfit}.
-All listed parameters were well constrained by the data, with the uncertainties corresponding to the 1$\sigma$ confidence interval in the posterior distributions.
-The four unlisted parameters include a noise parameter $\sigma$, which for both models was well constrained and of similar value ($\sigma\sim0.65$), and two `nuisance' parameters that are included to allow for a better determination of the more fundamental parameters such as ejecta mass and kinetic energy \citep{nicholl2017}.
+The prior ranges and best estimates of the fitted parameter values relevant to our discussion are listed in Table~\ref{tab:mosfit}.
+All listed parameters were well constrained by the data, with the uncertainties corresponding to the 68\% confidence interval in the posterior distributions.
+The four unlisted parameters include a noise parameter $\sigma$, which for both models was well constrained and of similar value ($\sigma\sim0.2$), and two `nuisance' parameters that are included to allow for a better determination of the more fundamental parameters such as ejecta mass and kinetic energy \citep{nicholl2017}.
 These nuisance parameters, the gamma-ray opacity of the SN ejecta $\kappa_{\gamma}$ and the H column density of the host $n_{\rm H, host}$ are not well constrained by the data.
 The last unlisted parameter is the final plateau temperature $T_{\rm f}$, to which the important physical parameters are not very sensitive \citep{nicholl2017}.
+The corner plots associated with the two model fits are shown in the Appendix (Fig.~\ref{fig:mosfit_corner} and Fig.~\ref{fig:mosfit_corner_s2}).